Associative visual agnosia: Associative and apperceptive forms

 Two subtypes are distinguished behaviorally as being associative or apperceptive in nature.
 Associative prosopagnosia is characterized by an impairment in recognition of a familiar face as familiar; however, individuals retain the ability to distinguish between faces based on general features, such as, age, gender and emotional expression.
 This subtype is distinguished through facial matching tasks or feature identification tasks of unknown faces.

 Pure alexia

 Pure alexia ("alexia without dysgraphia" or "pure word blindness") is a category-specific agnosia, characterized by a distinct impairment in reading words, despite intact comprehension for verbally presented words, demonstrating retained semantic knowledge of words.
 Perceptual abilities are also intact, as assessed by word-copying tasks.

 Cerebral achromatopsia

 Cerebral achromatopsia, also known as Color agnosia, is a category-specific semantic impairment pertaining to semantic color associations, such that individuals retain perceptual abilities for distinguishing color, demonstrated through color categorization or hue perception tasks; however knowledge of typical color-object relationships is defective.
 Color agnostics are assessed on performance coloring in black and white images of common items or identifying abnormally colored objects within a set of images.
-For example, a color agnostic may not identify a blue banana as being improperly colored.